fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/07_functions/04_references.md

 ## summary

-References:

-- use regular syntax but offer *reference semantics*
+- references use regular syntax but offer *reference semantics*
-- must always be initialized and can not be rebound
+- references must always be initialized and can not be rebound
-- unlike pointers, can not be null - they are always assumed to be bound to valid object
+- unlike pointers, references can not be null - they are always assumed to be bound to a valid object
+- only const references can be bound to read-only values, non-const references require named mutable objects
-- do not allow pointer arithmetics
+- references do not allow pointer arithmetics
+- references collapse

 Generally, references are safer and better optimized.